umindudinal/Umindu_Dinal_Portfolio/README.md

 ## 📖 About

 **Umindu Dinal's Portfolio** is a fully responsive single-page personal portfolio built with React 19, Tailwind CSS 4, Framer Motion animations, and deployed on GitHub Pages.
-It showcases 6 projects, 6 skill categories, 3 work experience entries, and a contact section with social media links.
+It showcases 6 projects, 6 skill categories, 3 work experience entries, and a fully functional contact form that sends emails directly to the inbox via EmailJS — no backend required.

 ---